jeffmay/bson-adt/README.md

 While this gives you access to the underlying code for potential performance benefits or writing helper code, it is probably best to just convert to `BsonValue` and operate on that.
 It will be safer and more reusable.

-MongoDB Syntax
+Mongo 2 Syntax
 ==============

 If you are operating directly with MongoDB, you can use `import adt.bson.mongodb.syntax._` instead.
 It is just like the Casbah Syntax (see above section) except that it returns the MongoDB driver version of `BasicDBObject` and `BasicDBList`.

-This mainly exists so that you can exclude the transitive dependency of Casbah.
+This mainly exists so that you can exclude the transitive dependency of Casbah and use Mongo 2 the driver directly.

 ReactiveMongo Syntax
 ====================

-Coming soon...
+Coming someday... (hopefully).